 In June, Rev. Burton A. MacLean became Headmaster.

-‘Iolani closed its boarding department and became solely a day school starting in the fall of 1959.
+‘Iolani closed its boarding program and became solely a day school starting in the fall of 1959.
 The dormitory was converted into apartments for faculty.

 1960 --The first issue of ‘Iolani Bulletin was distributed to all school alumni.
 The current title of the magazine is The ‘Iolani School Bulletin.

 Honors Program and Advanced Placement classes began in the 1961-62 school year.

 The Burning of the I began with a "flaming I" at homecoming on Nov.
 10, 1961.